Our research has shown that students who enter the Movement Enrichment Program:

 The Movement Enrichment Program (TMEP) is an initiative which confronts the disparities in the educational system, workforce, and economic deficiencies.
 We work with elementary, middle, and high school students to improve their academic performance, while guiding students towards positive post-secondary pursuits.
 What sets this program apart from the majority of other educational initiatives is what we call “comprehensive intervention,” which includes, most notably, onsite and holistic school visits.

-"Grade Distribution was better than its ever been in the eleven years that I worked at Pomona High School.
-The percentages of all students earning A's the highest it has ever been, percentage of students earning D's and F's lowest its ever been, A-G rate highest its ever been, graduation rate is going to be in the 90% for the first time ever.
-The support that students need is ongoing, the number of students going to HBCU's is the highest ever been, you can see in the outcomes The Movement has a major impact on Pomona High School." - Roger Fasting, Principal of Pomona High School
+"Grade Distribution was better than it's ever been in the eleven years that I worked at Pomona High School.
+The percentage of students earning A's the highest it has ever been, percentage of students earning D's and F's lowest it's ever been, A-G rate highest it's ever been.
+Graduation rate is going to be in the 90% for the first time ever.
+The support that students need is ongoing.
+The number of students going to HBCU's is the highest it's ever been.
+You can see in the outcomes The Movement has a major impact on Pomona High School." - Roger Fasting, Principal of Pomona High School

 Our approach is to provide holistic comprehensive intervention, mentoring, tutoring, and college and career planning.
 We provide social emotional support through counseling via caseloads to make sure every student can maximize their potential.
 We also work with student athletes helping them understand the importance of academics, as well as helping them continue to play their sport at the college level.